kesiev/rewtro/manual/codestatements.md

 ## Events

-Rewtro features a tiny event system that uses [code conditions](conditions.md): when an event is triggered on a sprite all the `code` lines with a matching `event` key and targeting that sprite is executed.
+Rewtro features a tiny event system.
+Events are identified by a name and can be triggered on a sprite by its life cycle, the physics engine or by you using the `triggerEvent` statement.
+Events are caught by `when` commands and you can read more on the [code commands](codecommands.md) chapter.

-These events can be triggered both by the physics engine when a collision happens and manually from your code.
-To trigger an event set the `triggerEvent` to `event0`, `event1`, `event2`, `event3`, or `event4`.
+To trigger an event from your code set the `triggerEvent` to `event0`, `event1`, `event2`, `event3`, or `event4`.
 You can also trigger the system events `hitWall`, `isSpawn`, and `isRemoved`.

 An event can be triggered on a sprite _just once_ per game frame.
 If you want to override this behavior set the `forceEvent` key to `true` in your `triggerEvent` call.